jysui123/esql/README.md

 **This project is based on [elasticsql](https://github.com/cch123/elasticsql)** and aims at dealing all these addtional processing steps and providing an api to generate DSL in one step for visibility usage in Cadence.

+## Usage
+Please refer to code and comments in `esql.go`. `esql.go` contains all the function apis that an outside user needs.

 ## Testing Module
 We are using elasticsearch's SQL translate API as a reference in testing.
 Testing contains 3 basic steps:
 - using elasticsearch's SQL translate API to translate sql to dsl